DentonWarnock/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [x] Explain the difference between `Relational Databases` and `SQL`.
+      A relational database is a type of database where related information is stored in tables with columns and uniquely identified rows.
+SQL stands for structured query language and is used to access the information from relational types of databases.

-- [ ] Why do tables need a `primary key`?
+- [x] Why do tables need a `primary key`?
+      As a way to uniquely identify each row or entry in a table.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [x] What is the name given to a table column that references the primary key on another table. foreign key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [x] What do we need in order to have a _many to many_ relationship between two tables.
+      To represent a many to many relationship an intermediary table is created to show the relationship with both tables primary keys being used a foreign keys as a way to identify how they are related to each other.

 ## Minimum Viable Product